Jerkcurb: Solo career

 He followed up with the single Voodoo Saloon in 2017.
 Voodoo Saloon also charted, peaking at 43.

 In 2019, Jerkcurb released his debut album, Air Con Eden.
 The mostly self produced album also featured production work from Pulp bassist Steve Mackey as well as Kendrick Lamar producer Tom Carmichael.
 The album received acclaim from various critics.
 At Metacritic, which aggregates ratings from critics, Air Con Eden has a score of 80 indicating "generally favourable reviews" Following the release of the album, Jerkcurb completed a tour of the UK.

 Jerkcurb's cited influences include 1950s Exotica, Tom Waits, Roy Orbison, Delia Derbyshire and Grouper.

 Jerkcurb has also frequently provided support for King Krule, including as part of his 2023 world tour.

-In October 2025, Jerkcurb announced the release of his second studio album, Night Fishing on a Calm Lake, scheduled for release on November 28, 2025.
-The album marks the return of Jerkcurb after a six-year hiatus.
+On November 28, 2025, Jerkcurb released his second studio album, Night Fishing on a Calm Lake.
+The album marked the return of Jerkcurb after a six-year hiatus.
 Three singles, “Larchmont”, “Death Valley Morning Dew” and "Hungry" were released to promote the record.
+He embarked on a UK tour, following the album's release, in January 2026.
+The tour featured support from LL Burns and Sarah Meth.